Brian Barden

 Brian David Barden (born April 2, 1981) is an American former professional baseball infielder.
 He played for the Arizona Diamondbacks, St. Louis Cardinals, and Florida Marlins of Major League Baseball (MLB), and for the Hiroshima Toyo Carp of Nippon Professional Baseball (NPB).

 Early life

-Barden went to St. Pius X Elementary School and attended St. Augustine High School in San Diego's North Park neighborhood and Oregon State University.
+Barden attended St. Augustine High School in San Diego's North Park neighborhood and Oregon State University.
 In 2001, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League.

 Professional career

 Arizona Diamondbacks

 Barden was drafted by the Arizona Diamondbacks in the sixth round of the 2002 Major League Baseball Draft.
 He made his major league debut with the Diamondbacks on April 3, 2007, against the Colorado Rockies, grounding out as a pinch hitter.
 His first hit was a single to center field off Shawn Hill of the Washington Nationals on April 8.
 That was his only hit in 6 at-bats for the Diamondbacks in the 8 games he played for them in 2007, with the rest of his time being spent with the AAA Tucson Sidewinders.